Cesco16/NanoExpansion/README.md

   <img src="images/pipeline.png" width="500">
 </div>
 -->

+## Benchmark

+NanoExpansion functioning can be tested using the synthetically generated reads in the benchmark folder.
+Each sample is named with the actual number of repeats in gene DMPK.
+Results from NanoExpansion must agree with them.
+NanoExpansion will fail only on sample output_25_21_58_14, since the insertion pattern falls outside the main repeated pattern (CTG).

 ### N.B.
 * Actually, NanoExpansion works only with hg38 genome reference.
 The extension to T2T HS1 reference will be released soon.